mnsykes/mmc5277-group2/documentation/ProjectChecklist.md

 - [ ] Commented out code has been deleted
 - [ ] All `<title>` tags have content
 - [ ] Any comments that are not descriptive are deleted
+- [ ] All group members have a similar number of git commits